| || |

 The deadline for completing the scholarship application is March 1 of each year.
 Applications received after this date will be considered on a funds-available basis only.
 If you wish to apply for the Hathaway, CWC Honors, CWC Seniors, or the Fremont County Graduate Stipend, you must apply for admission and submit your seven-semester transcript by June 1.

 Central Wyoming College is committed to recognizing academic achievement by offering more than $700,000 annually in merit scholarships to CWC students.

 Wyoming Hathaway Scholarship Program

 The Hathaway scholarship is intended to make higher education affordable for Wyoming high school graduates.
 Students must complete success curriculum to qualify and meet GPA and ACT/SAT score requirements.

 There is no high school GPA requirement for home-based education programs or for students who receive a GED.
 Students who receive home-based education must submit to their postsecondary institution a list of classes they successfully completed and their ACT or WorkKeys score.

-What if I received my GED?
+What if I received a GED or HiSET?